joj-macho/joj-macho.github.io/tutorials/python/python-file-handling.md

 File handling is a crucial aspect of programming, enabling interaction with external data sources.
 In Python, file handling allows you to read from and write to files, making it possible to store and retrieve information persistently.
 This tutorial will guide you through the essential concepts of file handling in Python, covering file modes, reading and writing files, and best practices.

+* toc
+{:toc}

-## Working with Directory Paths <hr>
+## Working with Directory Paths

+---

 Before working with files and folders, understanding how to locate and specify their paths is essential.

-A file is characterized by two essential properties: a file name and a path.
+A file is characterized by two essential properties: a **file name** and a **path**.
 The file name is the name of the file, while the path specifies its location on the computer.
 For instance, consider the file "anime_list.txt" located in the path "home/joj-macho/Documents/AnimeStuff/".
 The file extension, the part after the last period, indicates the file type.
 Folders, or directories, can contain files and other folders, creating a hierarchical structure.
 For example, "anime_list.txt" resides in the "AnimeStuff" folder, which is inside the "Documents" folder, which is inside the "joj-macho" folder, itself within the "home" folder.

 A directory path is a string of characters used to uniquely identify a location in a directory structure.
-The path starts with a root directory, designated by a letter (such as C:) in Windows and a forward slash (/) in Unix-based systems.
+The path starts with a root directory, designated by a letter (such as `C:`) in Windows and a forward slash (`/`) in Unix-based systems.
 Pathnames appear differently depending on the operating system.

 - Windows: Backslash (`\`)
 - macOS and Unix: Forward slash (`/`)